 For ages 6-12

-Published worldwide by Hinkler Books as 101 Things to Do Before You Grow Up in 2009 (left) and re-released as 101 Great Things to Do Before You Grow Up in 2015 and as a Kids Create 101 Things to Do Before You Grow Up in 2016.
+Published worldwide by Hinkler Books as 101 Things to Do Before You Grow Up in 2009 (left) and re-released in paperback as 101 Great Things to Do Before You Grow Up in 2015 and as a Kids Create 101 Things to Do Before You Grow Up in 2016.
+You can’t claim copyright on a book title, so there are other books with the same title produced by other publishers, with totally different content by other authors.

 I contributed one third of each of these books: the ‘Science’ and the ‘Survival’ sections, and supplied sketches for illustrations that were later transformed by a graphic artist to produce continuity across all sections.
 (Other sections were written by George Ivanoff and Sofija Stefanovic.)